Atmiyata/angular-devices/README.md

 Run `npm run start:dev` for a dev server.
 Navigate to `http://localhost:4400/`.
 The app will automatically reload if you change any of the source files.

+## server side rendering
+Run `npm run dev:ssr` for a server side rendered app.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.
 ## Api server

 Run `npm run start:api` for a dev server.
 Navigate to `http://localhost:4500/`.
 It will run json-server from db.json file.